-Affected Permit Section Explanation of Change Page Number WHB and place the HalfPACT at either one of the two TRUDOCKs in the TRUDOCK Storage Area of the WHB Unit.
+Affected Permit Section Explanation of Change Page Number forklift will remove the HalfPACT and transport it into the WHB and place the HalfPACT at either one of the two TRUDOCKs in the TRUDOCK Storage Area of the WHB Unit.
 An external survey of the HalfPACT inner vessel will be performed as the outer containment vessel lid is removed.
 The inner vessel lid or closure lid will be lifted under the VHS, and the contents will be surveyed during and after this process is complete.
-A description of the VHS and criteria that are applied if radiological contamination is detected are discussed in Section A1- 1d(2).
-A HalfPACT may hold one 3-pack assembly of shielded containers.
+A description of the VHS and criteria that are applied if radiological contamination is detected are discussed in Section A1-1d(2).
+Shielded containers will be received as three-pack assemblies in HalfPACTs.
 An overhead bridge crane will be used to remove the contents of the shielded container assembly and place them on a facility pallet.
 The containers will be visually inspected for physical damage (severe rusting, apparent structural defects, signs of pressurization, etc.) and leakage to ensure they are in good condition prior to storage.
-Waste containers will also be checked for external surface containers will also be checked for external surface container, repair/patch the container in accordance with 49 CFR §173 and §178 (e.g., 49 CFR §173.28), or return the container to the generator.
-Once the shielded container assembly is on the facility pallet, the radial dunnage will be removed for return to the generator along with axial dunnage.
-For inventory control purposes, TRU mixed waste container identification numbers will be verified against the Uniform Hazardous Waste Manifest and the WWIS.
-Inconsistencies will be placed on a facility pallet.
+Waste containers will also be checked for external surface contamination.
+If a primary waste container is not in good condition, the Permittees will overpack the container, repair/patch the container in accordance with 49 CFR §173 and §178 (e.g., 49 CFR §173.28), or return the container to the generator.
+Once the shielded container assembly is on the facility pallet, the TRU mixed waste container identification numbers will be verified against the Uniform Hazardous Waste Manifest and the WWIS.
+Inconsistencies will be resolved as discussed in Section A1-1d(2).
+Up to two three-pack assemblies of shielded containers will be placed on a facility pallet.
 The use of facility pallets will elevate the waste at least 6 in.
 (15 cm) from the floor surface.
-Pallets of waste will then be relocated to the CH Bay Storage Area of the WHB Unit for normal storage or will be transported to the conveyance loading room as described in Section A1- 1d(2)."
-Permit Attachment A1, Table A1-2 Revise Table A1-2 to add shielded containers.
-B-8 Permit Attachment A1, Figure A1-37 Add "Figure A1-37 Typical Shielded Container" В-9 Permit Attachment A2, Section A2-2a(1) Add "two 3-packs of shielded containers" Delete "or" B-10 Permit Attachment A2, Section A2-2b Add "and shielded containers" Delete "(e.g., TRUPACT IIs or HalfPACTs)," Add "one 3-pack of shielded containers" Add "or shielded containers" B-10 Permit Attachment A2, Table A2-1 Revise Table A2-1 to add shielded containers.
-B-11
+Pallets of waste will then be relocated to the CH Bay Storage Area of the WHB Unit for normal storage or will be transported to the conveyance loading room as described in Section A1-1d(2)."
+Permit Attachment A1, Table A1-2 Revise Table A1-2 to add "Shielded container" and a "Three pack of shielded containers" to the table with those weights being "2,260 lbs." and "7,000 lbs." respectively.
+B-8 Permit Attachment A1, Figure A1-37 Add "Figure A1-37 Typical Shielded Container" B-9 Permit Attachment A2, Section A2-2a(1) Add "two 3-packs of shielded containers" Delete "or" B-10 Permit Attachment A2, Section A2-2b Add "and shielded containers" Delete "(e.g., TRUPACT IIs or HalfPACTs)," Add "one 3-pack of shielded containers," Add "or shielded containers" B-10 Permit Attachment A2, Revise Table A2-1 to add "Shielded container" and a B-11